Insight Tarot - iOS App

 The app I envisioned would be free to download but premium in feel, with inline ads supporting a freemium model and a fully custom card deck of over 70 original illustrations at its centre.
 After auditing the landscape, I mapped core features, a monetization strategy, and a UX framework, culminating in a full style guide and high-fidelity mockups.
 Ultimately the project was shelved because AI-based summarization didn't exist yet.
 Now that it does, I'm reinvesting in the app in Spring 2026.

-• Insight Tarot Demo – A link to a Figma Make video walk-through: spreads, card flows, and AI-generated summaries in action.
+• Demo – A link to a Figma Make video walk-through, featuring AI-generated summaries in action.

-• Post-MVP Roadmap –A glimpse at what's next: new features designed to scale the product into emerging markets and beyond.
+• Post-MVP Upgrades – Glimpse what's next: new features to scale into emerging markets, and more.

 2020